Find out how web developer Chris increased his focus time

 Chris works as a web developer at Happy Cog.
 When working remotely it can be challenging to not let other household duties stretch your workday.

-Chris knew that the first step to master this challenge would be to get clarity about the situation and start tracking his time.
+Chris knew that the first step to mastering this challenge would be to get clarity about the situation and start tracking his time.

 He could then use this data to focus on getting his work done in fewer hours.